 Seated cat/cow warmup:

-- Sitting tall on your shins, bum down onto your heals (or propped
+- Sitting tall on your shins, bum down onto your heals (or propped on a block).

 - On an inhale, slowly take your palms back behind you opening up the chest and widening your collarbones.